La Malinche: Background

 Malinche's birthdate is unknown, but it is estimated to be around 1500, and likely no later than 1505.
-She was born in an altepetl that was either a part or a tributary of a Mesoamerican state whose center was located on the bank of the Coatzacoalcos River to the east of the Aztec Empire.
+She was born in an altepetl that was either a part of or a tributary of a Mesoamerican state whose center was located on the bank of the Coatzacoalcos River to the east of the Aztec Empire.
 Records disagree about the exact name of the altepetl where she was born.
 In three unrelated legal proceedings that occurred not long after her death, various witnesses who claimed to have known her personally, including her daughter, said that she was born in Olutla.
 The probanza of her grandson also mentioned Olutla as her birthplace.
 Her daughter added that the altepetl of Olutla was related to Tetiquipaque, although the nature of this relationship is unclear.
 In the Florentine Codex, Malinche's homeland is mentioned as "Teticpac", which is most likely the singular form of Tetiquipaque.
 Gómara writes that she came from "Uiluta" (presumably a variant of Olutla).
 He departs from other sources by writing that it was in the region of Jalisco.
 Díaz, on the other hand, gives "Painalla" as her birthplace.